zdenal/commanded_debugger/README.md

 - clone CommandedDebugger somewhere to your disk `git clone git@github.com:zdenal/commanded_debugger.git`
 - go to the repository and run `./bin/start`

-The debugger is getting events/commands from your app and you can use your app and see the commands/events flows grouped by correlations and linked by causations.
+The debugger is getting events/commands from your app and you can see the commands/events flows grouped by correlations and linked by causations.
+The events/commands are stored only in process state (no persistent layer).

 ## How it works
 Starting properly your app with `--sname` will allow to comunnicate with CommandedDebugger UI (runned by `./bin/start` from CommandedDebugger repository).
 The `:commanded_debugger` within your `extra_applications` will connect nodes (app & debugger ui).
 The same with middlewares, they will make sure the commands from routers will be sent into buffer also.

+The buffer is keeping commands/events in process state and they are not saved anywhere, so it is only for debugging purposes.

 #### Picture
 ![design](assets/picture-design.png)